mxrked/AccountGuard_PyQt5/README.md

 SETTING UP THE PROGRAM
 ----------------------

-1. Make sure you have SQL server installed and its respected drivers ({ODBC Driver 17 for SQL Server}) and also make sure that SQL is running.
+1. Make sure you have SQL server installed and its respected driver ({ODBC Driver 17 for SQL Server}) and also make sure that SQL is running.
 2. Download SSMS (SQL Microsoft Studio Management 19) - Download it to either the following locations:

    -   C:\Program Files\